nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `unassign c/CONTACT1_INDEX [CONTACT2_INDEX...] `

-* Unassigns contacts at the specified index's from the wedding the user is currently viewing.
+Unassigns contacts at the specified index's from the wedding you are currently viewing.

 * At least 1 `CONTACT_INDEX` must be specified when using this command.

 <box type="warning" seamless>